 Come Season 2 there has been a lot of support for the Emma/Hook pairing, much more than for the Canon Emma/Neal.

 Mulan and Aurora, especially with their Tomboy and Girly Girl dynamic.
-More than a few viewers would love to see their Les Yay get a full upgrade, and Fan Fiction.net has more Romance genre fics featuring the two of them than fics shippping Aurora/Phillip and in every single couple poll they have absolutely clobbered Aurora/Phillip.
+More than a few viewers would love to see their Les Yay get a full upgrade, and Fan Fiction.net has more Romance genre fics featuring the two of them than fics shipping Aurora/Phillip and in every single couple poll they have absolutely clobbered Aurora/Phillip.
 (The fact that Phillip has gotten no real focus and is still essentially a bit character doesn't help.)

 Good news: It's been upgraded.
 Bad news: It seems Mulan's on the wrong end of Aurora having Incompatible Orientation, with her reveal that she is pregnant with Phillip's child.